"Bridging cultural and digital gaps"

 About Ettienne Ridgely - Audio Production Volunteer

-Talented, dedicated, and ethically conscious, Etienne exemplifies our participant-to-professional pathway.
+Talented, dedicated, and ethically conscious, Ettienne exemplifies our participant-to-professional pathway.
 Beginning as a homeschooled participant travelling from a remote location, they quickly distinguished themselves through exceptional musical talent and technical development.

 Employment Pathway in Action

-From participant to professional contributor - Ettienne's journey demonstrates our commitment to real career development.
-After discovering Foley sound creation through our workshops, they now volunteer on commissioned projects whilst preparing for film scoring studies in September 2025.
+Etienne's journey demonstrates our commitment to real career development.
+Starting as a homeschooled participant, they discovered Foley sound creation through our workshops and now volunteer on commissioned projects whilst preparing for film scoring studies in September 2025.

 Read about our recent professional recognition | Explore Young Voices In Heritage™